RasaHQ/orchestrator-demo/README.md

 The agent and MCP integration is a work in progress.
 There's an [expense reimbursement flow](./data/flows/reimbursement.yml) that would call a custom action that implements the A2A client.
 The expense reimbursement agent can be found in the Google ADA examples [project](https://github.com/google/A2A/blob/main/samples/python/agents/google_adk/README.md).
 An example of the A2A protocol interactions can be found below.

+The A2A repo has an [example](https://github.com/google/A2A/blob/main/demo/README.md) of an orchestrator that agent.
+A web UI can provide the url to A2A agents and the orchestrator [Host Agent](https://github.com/google/A2A/blob/main/samples/python/hosts/multiagent/host_agent.py) will register the agent at the provided url.

 The idea with the flow is to repeatedly call the custom action until the agent indicates it is complete.

 It should be easy to demo an MCP example via A2A.